 Nothing in life is guaranteed my friend, but the odds are definitely in your favor if you spend some time here dating and getting to know as many women as you can.

-It’s tough to nail down exactly what they look like because a girl with Spanish and German heritage is going to look completely different to a girl with Native American and African influences.
+It’s tough to nail down exactly what they look like because a girl with Spanish and German heritage is going to look completely different from a girl with Native American and African influences.

 Basically, there are women here to suit every taste in ethnicity, build, intelligence, and personality.